2 year fixed mortgages

 This means that each month for 2 years you will pay the same amount for your mortgage.

-When you have a fixed rate mortgage you’ll be unaffected by any changes in interest rates such as the Bank of England base rate.
+When you have a fixed rate mortgage, you’ll be unaffected by any changes in interest rates such as the Bank of England base rate.

 Should I get a 2 year fixed rate mortgage?

 But there are reasons for and against getting a 2 year fix.
-So it’s good to keep in mind the pros and cons.

 2 year fixes are usually cheaper than longer term fixed mortgages

-it’s still a relatively short term - so if you opt to remortgage after the 2 years you may have to pay more fees
+2 years is still a relatively short term - so if you opt to remortgage after the 2 years you may have to pay more fees

 Should I get a 2 or 5 year fixed mortgage?